List of Marvel Comics characters: T: Twilight

 Twilight is a character appearing in American comic books published by Marvel Comics.
 First appearing in 2099 A.D.
 Genesis (January 1996), she was created by Warren Ellis and Dale Eaglesham.

 In the year 2099, President Doom contacts Cerebra of the X-Men 2099 to inform her of a recent prophecy about a "Mutant Messiah".
 She undertakes the task of locating and training possible candidates and bringing them to Halo City, one of which is Twilight.

 Little is known about the girl before she arrives at Halo City, but she soon becomes part of the teen group X-Nation.
 Some time later, Avian decides to mount a mission to recapture Willow in a bid to be the first to find the messiah for himself.
 He attacks the children and recapturing Willow.
 Wanting to rescue their friend, X-Nation decides to infiltrate the Million Palms facility and save her.
 At first, Twilight is unwilling to go, but then agreed after mishearing a conversation between Cerebra and Sister Nicholas in which she thought they were going to experiment on the children.
 However, their fledgling efforts end in their capture.
 They are able to escape, but upon returning home, they find Halo City devastated.

-Their home has been blown up by the Atlantean army and is flooding.
-Furthermore, Exodus has awoken from another century-long slumber and tries to make X-Nation his Acolytes.
-They refuse and are subsequently beaten, but Twilight is one of the few who implicitly does not trust Exodus.
-When Exodus refuses to save the human population of Halo City, they refused to be in service to him.
-Twilight tries to strike down the powerful mutant with her powers, but he leaves her "sphere of influence" unharmed.
-He retaliates, nearly killing her if not for the magical intervention of Mademoiselle Strange.
-After Clarion sacrifices himself in the battle with Exodus, Mlle Strange teleports the rest of the kids away to face their uncertain futures.